-Terminology
+<h3>Terminology

-Before we move to slightly more complicated examples, we summarize the entities and notation.
-Typically a researcher draws a sample X to gain insight into its population distribution of single scores, F (this F is unrelated to the analysis of variance [ANOVA] F distribution).
+<bt>Before we move to slightly more complicated examples, we summarize the entities and notation.
+Typically, a researcher draws a sample X to gain insight into its population distribution of single scores, F (this F is unrelated to the analysis of variance [ANOVA] F distribution).
 If we are interested in the mean of the population, μ, the appropriate plug-in statistic is the mean of the sample, .
 An inferential procedure mimics F with a theoretical distribution called , to assess the accuracy of (or any other plug-in statistic).
 Conceptually, stands in for F because we don’t know F, but we do know .
 In the world of resampling, is more specifically called an empirical distribution.
 Examples 1b to 1d calculate three common expressions of the uncertainty in the estimate of μ: the standard error, CI, and p value.

 The empirical distribution, , should not be confused with the bootstrap distribution, which is a type of empirical sampling distribution.
 For instance, in Example 1a, is a distribution of N single observations, whereas the bootstrap distribution is a collection of B statistics (that were each calculated from a bootstrap sample of N scores randomly drawn from the sampling frame).
 The distinction between these different types of distributions is explained in detail in Rodgers (1999).